 While you can keep your old dial thermostat, a smart thermostat adds many desirable features that raise your resell value.
 For one, smart thermostats are more energy-efficient than standard thermostats, which will save you and future owners money on electricity bills.

 Remember the clapper?
 You just clapped the lights on and off?
-Well, with smart plugs, you can configure a smart device to control anything you plug into that outlet with just your voice.
+With smart plugs, you can configure a smart device to control anything you plug into that outlet with just your voice.

 Better yet, if you aren’t at home, you can turn them off with an app.
 It adds convenience and safety all in one package, and home-buyers love it.

 Those low battery chirps from your smoke detector are the stuff of nightmares.
-Installing a smart smoke detector like Nest Protect will protect you from fires and carbon monoxide, along with other bonus features.
+Installing a smart smoke detector like Nest Protect will protect you from fires, carbon monoxide, and other bonus features.

 Each one costs about $100, so it’s not a small investment.
 However, it’s a wonderful feature that will draw the eye of those looking for safety features in their new home.